Welcoming and Affirming Environment

 Guiding Questions:

-In what ways, do I develop relationships with my students outside of academic contexts?
+In what ways do I develop relationships with students outside of academic contexts?
 Do I make an effort to build relationships with all of my students?

 Exploring

-Relationship building with students does not extend beyond academic contexts.
+Relationship building with students rarely (about 2-3 times per year) extends beyond academic contexts.

 Growing

-sometimes take time to learn about students and their interests outside of academic contexts.
+I sometimes (about 1-2 times per month) take time to learn about students and their interests outside of academic contexts.

 Utilizing